Garden Word of the Day

 There are many plants that can be added to a landscape that will help you garner the benefits of improved pollination rates without raising bees.
 Of course, a small hive is simple to manage and fresh honey is amazing!
 Minimize the use of chemical pesticides and add these flowers to your landscape to bring honey bees into the garden:

-Some seeds, such as peppers and tomatoes, need quite a bit of heat to germinate.
+Some seeds, such as eggplant and watermelon, need quite a bit of heat to germinate.
 They also need long growing seasons to reach full flavor.
-You can start pepper seeds indoors, on heating mats specially designed for seed germination, to get a head start on the growing season.
+You can start heat-loving seeds indoors, on heating mats specially designed for seed germination, to get a head start on the growing season.
+The fact is, different seeds germinate best at different temperatures.
+While you can certainly try planting earlier or later in the season, this generally ends up being a waste of time and seeds.

 This activity is what turned me on to gardening many, many years ago.
 It is simple, inexpensive, and a lot of fun for junior gardeners (and the rest of us, too!)